Asjas/100-days-of-code/log.md

 **Thoughts:** Still busy with the FCC Wikipedia Viewer.
 Having problems with getting the data and displaying it.

 **Link to work:** https://codepen.io/asjas/pen/RLZwGz

+### Day 24: 03 October 2017

+**Today's Progress**: Didn't have a lot of time to code.
+I configured my system for Hackerfest

+**Thoughts:** Didn't have a lot of time to code.
+I configured my system for Hackerfest so that I can start publicly committing.